whitelizard/boilingfront/README.md

 Ex of tasks would be `build`, run local `server` and `watch` that automatically compiles typescript, scss etc. when files are changed.

 - See above section for templates of using typescript with angular 1.x

+### Extended dev framework: `browserify`, `tsd`

+- Browserify: Lets you require('modules') in the browser by bundling up all of your dependencies
+- tsd: A package manager to search and install TypeScript definition files directly from the community driven DefinitelyTyped repository.

 ### App framework: `angularjs`, `bootstrap`, `angular-ui`